tc39/notes/es8/2017-07/jul-26.md

 DH: This is not adding a new mode, just an assertion about the current mode.

-BF: The "use nomodule" pragma would be useful for bundlers that rely on Script semantics.
+BFS: The "use nomodule" pragma would be useful for bundlers that rely on Script semantics.
 Similarly, I would like `import "./common.js"` to fail if "use module" is present.

 DD: Data about accidental script/module inclusion could persuade us that this is useful across environments.
 E.g., data on how often people ship code using `<script>` (without `type=module`) but used `export`/`import`, causing an error.
 Or vice-versa.